AAslan94/pyenlight/README.md

 1. define a design dictionary;
 2. create a `PhyNet` object;
 3. compute PHY gains, noise, and communication metrics;
-4. export PHY telemetry;
+4. export PHY metrics;
-5. create an `EnergyManager`;
-6. optionally run the MAC simulator;
+5. create an `EnergyManager` (optionally run with the MAC option On);
-7. obtain per-node and aggregate results.
+6. obtain per-node and aggregate results.

 ---